 It was clear within a couple of weeks of hatching that the two oldest chicks youngest chicks began to completely dominate the youngest.
 At first, Hal was able to bring sufficient food so that once the two older chicks were stuffed, the youngest, Jambo, was able to get enough to thrive.
 However, within a few weeks, summer storms flooded the Bitterroot River, and the number of fish brought to the nest fell from over five per day to less than two.
 The chicks rates of growth during this critical period is such and they cannot survive long without food.
 To everyone's sadness, the youngest chick died.

-Luckily, the two older chicks not only survived, but thrived once the rivers waters subsided.
+Luckily, the two older chicks not only survived, but thrived once the river's waters subsided.
 With dark feathers appearing on the breast and by their large size, we judged them to be two females.
-Perhaps we should way two FEISTY females.
-These two fought over nearly every fish that we brought to the nest.
-The tug of wars would last form minutes, and often would end with a fish going over the side of the nest.
+Perhaps we should say two FEISTY females.
+These two fought over nearly every fish that was brought to the nest.
+The tug of wars would last for minutes, and often would end with a fish going over the side of the nest.
 This pattern was so prevalent that the fox family that we living in the area leaned to look for food under the nest.
 On more than a few mornings, our webcam viewers would see several foxes lined up under the nest waiting for a fish breakfast.
 Take a look at this video of one such morning!